 Hickory BBQ Sauce: We love the flavor of Hickory BBQ sauce.
 You can use any barbecue sauce that you enjoy, and it will turn out perfectly.

-2 Sweet Potatoes cut in half or quartered (1/2 potato per person)
+Potatoes: Two Potatoes cut in half or quartered (1/2 potato per person)

-Add in fresh boneless, skinless chicken breast (boneless, skinless chicken thighs would work as well and are usually less expensive).
+Step Two: Add in fresh boneless, skinless chicken breast (boneless, skinless chicken thighs would work as well and are usually less expensive).

 If Adding Sweet Potatoes:

-Sweet potatoes are so versatile, so I recommend seasoning however you’d like!
+Step Two: Sweet potatoes are so versatile, so I recommend seasoning however you’d like!
 But if you’re curious on how I seasoned mine, here’s what I used:

 - Half packet of Truvia